-The Texas A&M University Harmony was a winner of the Boeing sponsored GoFly competition Phase 1.
-The Harmony team received $20,000 to continue further development of their wingless eVTOL concept.
+Texas A&M University Harmony's Aria was a winner of the Boeing sponsored GoFly competition Phase 1 and Phase 2.
+The Harmony team received $20,000 for winning Phase I and an additional $50,000 for winning Phase II.Team's Description

 Stage of Development